BardicDefense/purple-hack/spells.md

 #### Legend Lore

-_Divination (R: Special, D: Special)_
+_Divination (R: Self, D: Instant)_
-The caster learns the history and legends surrounding a person, place, or object.
+This spell brings to the caster’s mind information about a noteworthy person, place, or thing.
+If the person or thing is at hand, or if the caster is in the place in question, the information is gained in 1d6 turns.
+If detailed information on the subject is known, the information is gained in 1 week.
+If only rumours are known, the information is gained in 2d6 weeks.
+Information revealed is often cryptic.

-#### Mass Domination
+#### Mass Dominate

 _Enchantment (R: Medium, D: Permanent)_
 Save: Willpower 17.
 AoE: 50-ft radius (20 × 20).
-The spell imposes Domination
+The spell imposes the effects
-(see p.
-54) on up to 2 HD / levels of intelligent creatures per caster level.
+of the Dominate spell on up to 2 Levels of intelligent creatures per caster Level.
 Commands are transmitted telepathically, and language and distance are no barrier.
 The caster can release individuals at will.

 #### Meteor Swarm